SirLouen/wordpress-docs/trac-workflow-keywords.md

 **dev-feedback**

-A response is wanted from a [core developer](https://make.wordpress.org/core/handbook/about/organization/#the-wordpress-core-team) or trusted members of the development community.
-For example, use this keyword when double sign-off is required to [backport changes during RC](https://make.wordpress.org/core/handbook/best-practices/backporting-commits/#backport-process).
+Action is required from a [core developer](https://make.wordpress.org/core/handbook/about/organization/#the-wordpress-core-team).
+For general feedback about the ticket use the `2nd-opinion` keyword instead.
+For example, use this keyword when the patch has been code-reviewed and it is ready for commit or when a double sign-off is required to [backport changes during RC](https://make.wordpress.org/core/handbook/best-practices/backporting-commits/#backport-process).

 **needs-privacy-review**